ART 101: Introduction to the Visual Arts

 Description

-This course is a general introduction to the visual arts including media, techniques, and history.
-It is designed to offer an in-depth appreciation of the creative processes involved in the visual arts.
-This course reviews two- and three-dimensional art forms, methods and media; examines the visual elements and principles of design; and surveys art styles from the prehistoric to the 20th Century.
-It is oriented to students who have not been exposed to the formal study of these disciplines.
+This course is a general introduction to the media, techniques, and history of the visual arts, oriented to students who have not been exposed to the formal study of these disciplines.
+Students will develop an in-depth appreciation of the creative processes involved in the visual arts across cultures and throughout history.
+This survey course reviews two- and three-dimensional art forms, methods, and media; examines the visual elements and principles of design; and surveys art styles from the prehistoric to the 20th Century.

 Semester Offered Fall, Spring